appdev-at-mit/timtasks/README.md

 # Onboarding

+Hi all!
+Please note that this is a new repository from last semester as we (exec) are migrating the code to a newer tech stack.
+For now, when you clone the repo, all you should see is a login/logout button.
+Do not worry!
+Exec will finish migrating the rest of the code by the end of this week to pull.

 1. Navigate to the folder where you want to download the code in your IDE.
 2. Clone the Github Repository with git clone <this repository's url>.
 3. In the terminal (root directory), run 'npm install'.